mendicant-original/mu_projects_blog/doc-week.markdown

 We've combed through the core and standard libraries and pulled out a **[list of code that needs documentation](mri-list.html)**, many of them suitable for beginners to contribute.
 Take a look, and if you see any you'd like to work on, or have some ideas of your own, **[read these instructions to participate in Doc Week](https://github.com/rmu/great-justice-hackfest/wiki/How-to-document-Ruby)**.

 We'll have some office hours available for drop-in sessions during the week, if you need help getting started or want some feedback.
-Just drop in the #rmu channel on freenode.
+Just drop in the #rmu channel on freenode between 14:00 UTC and 20:00 UTC Tuesday-Friday.

 Or you can sign up to schedule an appointment at a time that's convenient for you.
 To sign up, **[open an issue on the MU mentoring github repo](https://github.com/rmu/mentoring/issues)**.
 Make sure you include the following info: